PhillHenry/accelerate_devops/hugo/content/blog/project_tickbox.md

 +++
-title = 'What every software project needs' date = 2025-10-22T14:38:10+01:00
+title = '10 properties of highly effective projects' date = 2025-10-22T14:38:10+01:00
 +++

-This is not an exaustive list but as a bare minimum you need the following:
+Conext matters but a successful project should have the following (not that this is not an exhaustive list):

 ### People

+The important thing to remember is that IT projects rarely flounder because of the technology.
+The problem is generally the wrong people in the wrong positions.

 1. __Hire good developers__

 This is a really important one so why is it relatively rare?
 Well, partly because hiring managers generally don't know what a good developer looks like and partly because good developers are expensive.

+Good developers can generally spot each other so have your best devs lead the interview process.

-Our advice is to hire __fewer but better__ developers.
+Good devs also tend to be expensive so our advice is to hire __fewer but better__ developers.
 You'll also reduce communication overhead which is a huge productivity killer.

 2. __Eat your own dog food__

 If the people building the product are not the people maintaining it, guess what?
-They'll build a product where maintenance is not the most important property and instead prioritise getting a product out of the door.
+They'll build a product where maintenance is not the most important property and instead prioritise getting a product out the door.
 That's just human nature.
 This was rampant in the outsourcing craze of the early 2000s.
 These days, staff are generally __embedded__ in the development team if work is outsourced to a third party.